soodaayush/BVHApp/README.md

 ![icon](https://github.com/user-attachments/assets/6276f451-5f02-4fda-b51a-5cf6a0cecaee)

+## Running the App

+- `npm install` to install all dependencies
+- `npm start` to start up the app
+- When the app is started, hit `i` to launch an iOS emulator, or `a` to launch an Android emulator

 ## Inspiration

 I noticed that students at Bay View High often miss important information because announcements are only made over the intercom.
 To address this, I decided to create a mobile app that could help improve communication.